Joc Pederson Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have a 4.07 team ERA that ranks 13th among all league pitching staffs.
+- The Rangers have the 12th-ranked team ERA across all MLB pitching staffs (4.04).

-- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (127 total, 1.1 per game).
+- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (127 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.